Keeping your backpack safe while traveling is a matter of paying attention.

 While traveling in Egypt in 2006, I had a porter mistakenly pick up my bag as I was waiting at a security checkpoint.
 I was busy dealing with security, so I didn’t see it happen.
-My heart sank when I cleared the metal detector and realized that it was gone.
+My heart sank when I cleared the metal detector and realized that my backpack was gone!

 This happened at the end of my trip just before coming home for Christmas.
 Inside the bag were both my journal and camera containing a year’s worth of travel memories.

 A little common sense goes a long way, however, thousands of budget travelers do lose their bags every year while on the road.
 Unfortunately, we travelers draw a lot of attention to ourselves.
 Locals often consider Westerns as “rich” — the loss of an expensive camera won’t hurt us as much.
 Obviously, that is all a matter of perspective.

 Fortunately, the trick for not becoming a victim of theft is simple: don’t present an easy target.
 Unless you’re unlucky enough to meet a thief just looking for a challenge, more than likely they will pass you up and move on to an easier victim.

 Don’t Announce the Contents

 Avoid carrying bags that declare what is inside.
 Any thief who sees “Lowepro” or “Nikon” knows that an expensive camera is probably inside.
 The same thing goes for laptop bags.
 “IBM” on the outside will make a thief’s mouth water.
 Sew a patch over the logo or put some duct tape over it to make it look less appealing.

 Be Smart on Buses